Research Seminar Series, Spring 2016-17

-All seminars take place on Fridays in the departmental Lecture Theatre starting at 12.00pm, concluding by 1.00pm or shortly afterwards unless otherwise indicated.
+All seminars will take place on Fridays in the Lecture Theatre 14 of the Mappin Mining Block starting at 12.00pm and concluding by 1.00pm or shortly afterwards unless otherwise indicated.

 To subscribe for notification of future seminars please send an email to firstname.lastname@example.org with the subject 'subscribe psy-seminars'. n.b.
 You do not need to do this if you are Staff or student in the Psychology Department.